-There are likely several factors that put individuals at higher risk of developing addictions to drugs or alcohol.
-First, it’s important to understand that addiction is a chronic and relapsing disease that causes compulsive urges to both seek and abuse mind-altering substances.
+Several likely factors put individuals at higher risk of developing addictions to drugs or alcohol.
+First, it’s essential to understand that addiction is a chronic and relapsing disease that causes compulsive urges to both seek and abuse mind-altering substances.
 Users chase after the “high” that drugs create, and over time, their brains and body become accustomed to receiving the substance.
-In fact, the body eventually comes to rely on the substance to work “the right way”.
+The body eventually comes to rely on the substance to work “the right way.”

 Psychological factors include:

 - Past sexual or physical abuse

 - Social awkwardness or inability to connect with others

 - Growing up with an alcoholic or addicted parent

 - Peer group or close friends who use drugs or alcohol

 - Being part of a lower socioeconomic class

 Addiction Programs Can Help You Win the Fight Against This Disease